A Village with No Name

 With the skill that only a true horseman has, Gideon, raised himself in the stirrups, then leaning forward in the saddle he took a firm hold of the mare’s mane, that rose and fell before him like a billowing flag, and lunged himself forward landing astride her neck.
 With both his hands still bound at the wrists, he locked his knees to her powerful trunk, then reaching down, he took hold of the reins at the bit and wrenched them free from Martie’s hand.

 Gideon knew his way around a good horse and took only a moment to steady himself and to fling the reins over the mare's head.
 Swiftly he placed the leads between his teeth.
 Adjusting to the rhythm of the horse, Gideon twisted his body a full ninety degrees, his fingers searching for the saddle horn.
 With the weight of his body resting in his palms, he flipped his body around, landing back in the saddle.
 It wasn’t something he enjoyed, but instantly he dug his heels deep into the mare’s flank, forcing her to surge forward.

 He charged between the two mounts with such force that the two horses lost their stride momentarily, stumbling in the dark.
 Gideon took the advantage as he wedged between the two men and elbowed Nat hard in the rib cage.
 Then taking a firm hold of the saddle horn Gideon spun his body in the saddle, folded his left knee tightly up into his chest, and with the power of a swinging sledgehammer, he uncoiled his leg and thrust his boot deep into Martie’s side.
 Martie rocked in his saddle like a child trying to find its rhythm for the first time and then toppled to the ground.

-He wasted little time in loosening the girth, and when he removed the bridle, he set the aminal free.
+He wasted little time in loosening the girth, and when he removed the bit and leads, he set the aminal free.
 The gear he hid among the brush and trees.

 ** 7 **